TaraKhan7/drug-candidates-impacting-immune-cell-populations/README.md

 app.py functions as the 'main' file in this repository, where it calls and runs each function (or file essentially), then creates a dashboard to display results.
 This was done so the user wouls only have to run one file to complete all the steps from database creation to display of dashboard. <br> <br>

 additional_analysis.py is not called anywhere, and was created to answer a specific question outside of the dashboard.

+# 4. Dashboard Link
+This is the link to the results dashboard: [insert link]